impuremaths/impuremaths.github.io/_posts/2021-02-24-order-execution.md

 ### More questions

-Here are more subtle questions that are harder to research:
+Here are more subtle open questions that I have found harder to research:

 1. How are retail limit orders routed?
 2. Options trades have extremely low liquidity.
 Exchange-wide bids and asks seem to be visible from publicly available data.
 Are market makers involved?